skybet/skybet.github.io/_posts/2021-09-21-being-right-is-just-the-beginning.md

 summary: "As an industry we’re obsessed with being smart.
 And that’s ok - good even, in the right context.
 But to get what we want we need to stop being the smartest person in the room and start being the most helpful in the room"
 ---

-On the 8th September I was very grateful to have the opportunity to speak at my local security/hacker conference DC151 in Leeds.
+On the 8th September I was very grateful to have the opportunity to speak at my local security/hacker conference [DC151](https://twitter.com/_dc151) in Leeds.

-In the talk I lamented my lack of drive in pursuing purely technical content anymore (there's plenty of that in my [old blog](https://medium.com/@leighhall)) instead reflecting my current career arc and giving a talk on "boring management stuff", as I prefaced.
+In the talk I lamented my lack of drive in pursuing purely technical content any more (there's plenty of that in my [old blog](https://medium.com/@leighhall)) instead reflecting my current career arc and giving a talk on "boring management stuff", as I prefaced.

 Of course, I don't think it's boring or particularly constrained to management stuff, but that was the first layer of my subterfuge and was reflected back in the organiser's comment that DC151 hadn't seen a talk like this before.